 Figure 7.
-AL001 blocks SORT1 and increases the level of PGRN in plasma and cerebrospinal fluid in NHP following injection to the bloodstream, indicating that peripherally injected AL001 elicits the desired biological response in the brain (n=4) ( indicates p<0.01 by T-test).
+AL001 blocks SORT1 and increases the levels of PGRN in plasma and the cerebrospinal fluid in NHP following injection to the bloodstream, indicating that peripherally injected AL001 elicits the desired biological response in the brain (n=4) ( indicates p<0.05 and indicates p<0.01 by T-test).

-AL101 is able to cross-react and bind to murine, rat, and non-human primate as well as human SORT1.
+AL101 is able to cross-react and bind to murine, rat, non-human primate as well as human SORT1.
 AL101 binds SORT1 with similar potency in multiple animal models.
 Following injection, AL101 was shown to block SORT1 and increase the levels of PGRN in the plasma and cerebrospinal fluid of mice (Figure 8), rats, and non-human primates, demonstrating again that administration of AL101 is effective in increasing PGRN levels in the brain in multiple animal models.